Expédition de la Belgique vers chaque pays - retour jusqu'à 14 jours après réception Retour jusqu'à 14 jours après réception

 Durometer, wheel hardness of inline skate wheels

 Wheel hardness (durometer): expressed in A value such as 80A or 86A.
 The higher the A number is the harder the wheel.
 For example, a wheel that has an 88A durometer is harder than a wheel with 80A durometer.
-Wheels with a hardness below 80A are only intended for indoor use such as indoor inline hockey or indoor freestyle slalom.
+Wheels with a hardness below 80A are only intended for indoor use such as indoor inline hockey.
 All wheels with a hardness higher than 80A are hard enough for outside use.
 Wheels with a hardness between 80-86A are suited for all outdoor uses such as freeride, fitness, speed, race, freestyle, aggressive.
 Wheels with a hardness between 86A-90A are very hard and are usually used in aggressive inline skating and in some other special occasions.
 In general, the harder your wheel the less quickly it is going to wear off.
 The softer your wheel is the more grip and shock absorption you will get.

 However, wheel quality and construction also play a role in these factors.
 It is often the case that a more expensive wheel is more durable and comfortable (because it absorbs shocks better) and has more grip and is faster than a cheap wheel, regardless of which durometer both have.
 Therefore, it is best to compare durometers only within one brand.